DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/DAO-Layer.md

 The @Component tag registers the class with Spring as a bean.

 Using the @PersistenceContext tag on the declaration of EntityManager initializes entityMangager with the correct bean.

+Some of our java backends connect to multiple databases through the same code base.
+This concept is called "multi-tenancy."
+Details of this can be found in the [multi-tenancy documentation](../Multi-tenancy).

 ##Reading from the database